Skip to main content

 Prose patterns (lead paragraphs, pull quotes, callout boxes) are **accent elements** within visual pages, not a separate mode.
 Use them to highlight key points or provide breathing room, but the page structure remains visual.

-For prose accents, see "Prose Page Elements" in `./references/css-patterns.md`.
+For prose accents, read both halves: "Prose Accent Elements" in `./references/diagram-types.md` for which accent a page has earned and when, and "Prose Page Elements" in `./references/css-patterns.md` for the CSS that builds it.
 For everything else, use the standard freeform approach with aesthetic directions below.

 **Who is looking?** A developer understanding a system?
 A PM seeing the big picture?
 A team reviewing a proposal?
 This shapes information density and visual complexity.